-- Benzoic acid has a colorless appearance in its solid state, which is of a crystalline nature.
+- Benzoic acid has a colourless appearance in its solid state, which is of a crystalline nature.

 - The crystal structure is monoclinic.

-- The presence of the aromatic ring gives this compound a faintly pleasant odor.
+- The presence of the aromatic ring gives this compound a faintly pleasant odour.

-- At a temperature of 130oC, the density of this compound reduces to 1.075 grams per cubic centimeter.
+- At a temperature of 130oC, the density of this compound reduces to 1.075 grams per cubic centimetre.